How do you cope when your spouse is unemployed? What is a spouse supposed to do—actually, both spouses?

-To learn more from Laurie Jackson’s journey concerning this issue (plus an additional article titled, “A Woman’s Work” written by Holly Vicente Robaina), and then afterward to read of another couple who survives job loss (in an article written by Sherri Langton) please read:
+To learn more, please read of Laurie Jackson’s journey concerning (plus the additional article, “A Woman’s Work” written by Holly Vicente Robaina).
+And then there’s another couple who survives job loss, which was written about in an article by Sherri Langton.

 • LAID OFF

 — ALSO —

 Maybe you’ve even gotten to the place, as Laurie Jackson did.
 You’re so tired and each day drags onto the next, with no end in sight.
 Fear, anger, and a whole range of emotions have overtaken any optimism you could ever have.

 Sarah Canney found herself in that place and writes the following:

 “When my husband lost his job and his self-esteem, I had to learn a lesson in grace and patience.”

 You can read about it in this linked article below: